 - frozen peas- no need to defrost!
 They will be fine just added into the mixture frozen.

-- mint- fresh is best- if you can't find any swap for dill or oregano rather than going with dried mint.
+- mint- fresh is best- if you can't find any swap for dill, basil, oregano, coriander, chives or thyme rather than going with dried mint.

 How to make this recipe

 - Dice the onion finely (image 2)

 - Grate the zucchinis. (image 3)

 - Combine the fetta, panko crumbs, onion, mint, zucchinis, rice and peas in a large bowl.
 (Image 4)